UstadMobile/UstadMobile/README.md

 Ustad Mobile is licensed under the AGPLv3 license: please see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+If you're unsure about anything, please create an issue and label it as a question.

+* __Localization__ - Localization is powered by our Weblate server at [https://weblate.ustadmobile.com](https://weblate.ustadmobile.com).
+ Please register on the weblate server [create an issue](https://github.com/UstadMobile/UstadMobile/issues/new) with the subject "Localization - language name" and let us know what language you would like to translate into.
+We can then give you permission to start translating!
+* __Feature requests__ - Let us know what features you would like to see.
+[Create an issue](https://github.com/UstadMobile/UstadMobile/issues/new) and label it as a feature request.
+ * __Bug reports__ - this project is written primarily in Kotlin as a Kotlin Multiplatform.
+You can [create an issue](https://github.com/UstadMobile/UstadMobile/issues/new) or even send us a pull request.
+ * __Code contributions__ - we welcome pull requests.
+Please ensure your contribution is readable, follows existing patterns and provides the required tests.

+You can join our Slack channel by [requesting an invite](https://docs.google.com/forms/d/e/1FAIpQLScTD0JuUwez4kZMTqIXMygiaeIx4e09bPDnaEPOZlCItxOk9g/viewform?usp=sf_link)

 ### Code structure

 This multi-module Gradle project built using Kotlin Multiplatform.
 It builds for: